Mike-Do/sign-language-recognition/README.md

 dataset, which contains more than 2,000 words and 21,000 videos performed by over 100 signers.

-Due to limited computational resources, we devised a binary classifier with a maxi- mum of 12 videos per word.
+Due to limited computational resources, we devised a binary classifier with a maximum of 12 videos per word.
+We also wrote scripts to preprocess and parse the WLASL dataset for our classification purposes.

 Running Instructions:
 1. `python video_downloader.py` to download the raw videos.
 The raw videos downloaded can be found under